unlearning-challenge/unlearning-challenge.github.io/_posts/2023-12-06-competition-ended.md

 ---
 Hi everyone,

 The competition has now ended.
-You can read about winning submissions in [kaggle's discussion board](https://www.kaggle.com/competitions/neurips-2023-machine-unlearning/discussion).
+You can read about winning submissions on [kaggle's discussion board](https://www.kaggle.com/competitions/neurips-2023-machine-unlearning/discussion).

 We'll soon be releasing more details about the competition, as well as the code for the evaluation metric in the next couple of months.
 Stay tuned!